Key Breed Facts

 It's important not to feed a Giant Schnauzer just before they go out for a walk or when they have just come back from one.
 The reason being that these dogs are liable to develop bloat thanks to the fact they are so deep chested.

 When it comes to food costs, you need to buy the best quality food whether wet or dry, to feed your dog throughout their lives making sure it suits the different stages of their lives.
 This would set you back between £40 - £60 a month.
-On top of all of this, you would need to factor in veterinary costs if you want to share your home with a Giant Schnauzer and this includes their initial vaccinations, their annual boosters, the cost of neutering or spaying your dog when the time is right and then their yearly health checks, all of which quickly adds up to over a £1500 a year.
+On top of this, you would need to factor in veterinary costs if you want to share your home with a Giant Schnauzer and this includes their initial vaccinations, their annual boosters, the cost of neutering or spaying your dog when the time is right and then their yearly health checks, all of which quickly adds up to over a £1500 a year.

 Click 'Like' if you love Giant Schnauzers.